One of the most famous places in the Scottish Highlands and easy to visit from Inverness

 You have almost certainly heard of Loch Ness and its famous inhabitant - Nessie, the Loch Ness Monster.
-Whether you believe in Nessie or not, no-one can deny that Loch Ness is beautiful and many people insist that the quieter south side of the loch is the more spectacular side.
-In spring the woods and grass verges on this side are a mass of yellow primroses, then later there are bluebells to admire followed by the brilliant yellow of gorse bushes.
+Whether you believe in Nessie or not, no-one can deny that Loch Ness is beautiful and many people would say that the quieter south side of the loch is the more spectacular side.
+In spring, the woods and grass verges on this side are a mass of yellow primroses, then later there are bluebells to admire followed by the brilliant yellow of gorse bushes.

 The best views of Urquhart Castle are from the Inverness to Drumnadrochit road (the A82).
-Drumnadrochit is the home of two monster exhibitions (fun for the children) and a model, on the village green, of Urquhart Castle made of plants.
-The castle itself is 1½ miles past the village in a commanding position overlooking Loch Ness.
+Drumnadrochit is home to two monster exhibitions (fun for the children).
+Under the care of Historic Scotland, the castle itself is open to visitors daily.
+It sits 1½ miles from the village in a commanding position overlooking Loch Ness.
 A mile through “Drum”, at the crossroads you can turn right into West Lewiston, a village lane lined with old cottages.

 If you spot the occasional thick rope over the road about 20 feet high, you may be interested to know that these are to help red squirrels cross from one side to the other without becoming road casualties!
-There is a nice little inn at the village at Dores where you can get refreshments or wander along the pebbly beach.
-About 60 miles total round trip.
+There is a nice little inn at the village at Dores where you can get refreshments or wander along the pebble beach.

 An alternative to driving might be to take one of the Loch Ness cruises from Inverness, Drumnadrochit and Fort Augustus or one of the combined cruise/coach tours from Inverness.